ishubham21/node-youtube-scraper/README.md

 # Disclaimer

-This project is only for learing purposes and that only videos which you've uploaded on your YT channel can be downloaded ethically.
-Voilating this maybe against Youtube guidelines.
+This project is only for learning purposes and that only videos which you've uploaded on your YT channel can be downloaded ethically.
+Violating this maybe against Youtube guidelines.

 # About this project